 — National Education Policy 2020 (@NEP2020) April 23, 2022

-New Education Policy (NEP) Highlights
+New Education Policy 2020 (NEP 2020) Highlights

 The New Education Policy aims to provide quality and equitable education to all children in India.
 Some of the key highlights of the policy are as follows:

-- The policy emphasizes on providing quality and affordable education to all children in the age group of 3-18 years.
+- The policy emphasizes providing quality and affordable education to all children in the age group of 3–18 years.

-- It emphasizes that the three-language formula will be followed in schools, focusing on the regional language, Hindi and English.
+- It emphasizes that the three-language formula will be followed in schools, focusing on the regional language, Hindi, and English.

 - To make it easier for students to learn regional languages, instruction in the first five grades will be taught in those languages instead of English.